vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

       - JAVA_OPTS=-Dlogging.level.zipkin=INFO -Dlogging.level.zipkin2=INFO -Dlogging.level.org.apache.kafka=INFO
 ```

 Importantly, as noted above we need to let the Zipkin server know where Kafka is by setting the `KAFKA_BOOTSTRAP_SERVERS` to the host of the Kafka server.
 However, by default we let Zipkin specify its default topic 'zipkin'.
 You can override this by setting the 'KAFKA_TOPIC' environment.
-For more information related to Zipkin/Kafka collection, check out the [openzipkin github](https://github.com/openzipkin/zipkin/blob/master/zipkin-server/README.md#kafka-collector.) document related to these options.
+For more information related to Zipkin/Kafka collection, check out the [OpenZipkin github](https://github.com/openzipkin/zipkin/blob/master/zipkin-server/README.md#kafka-collector.) document related to these options.

 Perform the next necessary step - standing up the servers - by executing the docker-compose file: